A13Xg/FSF_GUI/README.md

 ## Quick Start (GUI - Recommended)

-The easiest way to use the converter is the graphical interface:
+The easiest way to use the converter is the graphical interface.
+No experience required.

-### One-Click Launch (Windows)
+### Step 1: Download

+1. Go to the GitHub repository page
+2. Click the green **Code** button near the top-right
+3. Select **Download ZIP**
+4. Open the downloaded `.zip` file and **extract all** to a folder of your choice (e.g. your Desktop or Documents)

+### Step 2: Run

+1. Open the extracted folder
-1. Right-click **`Run-ForgesteelGUI.ps1`** and select **"Run with PowerShell"**
+2. Right-click **`Run-ForgesteelGUI.ps1`** and select **"Run with PowerShell"**
-2. The script will automatically:
+3. The script will automatically:
    - Check if Python is installed (and install it for you if it isn't)
    - Install any dependencies
    - Launch the GUI
-3. Browse for your `.ds-hero` file, set an output path, and click **Convert**
+4. Browse for your `.ds-hero` file, set an output path, and click **Convert**

-> If you get an "execution policy" warning, open PowerShell as Administrator and run:
+> **First time running a PowerShell script?** If you get an "execution policy" warning, open PowerShell as Administrator and run:
 > ```powershell
 > Set-ExecutionPolicy RemoteSigned -Scope CurrentUser
 > ```
 > Then try right-clicking the script again.
+You only need to do this once.

 ### Manual GUI Launch

-If you already have Python 3.6+ installed:
+If you already have Python 3.6+ installed you can skip the PowerShell launcher:
 ```bash
 python forgesteel_gui.py
 ```